Tornadoes of 2004: May 12

-A massive and nighttime high-end F4 tornado passed near the town of Harper, Kansas.
+The same storm system responsible for a small tornado outbreak and notable F2 tornado near Attica, was also responsible for a nighttime high-end F4 tornado that passed near the town of Harper.
 The rating, however, is a source of controversy.
-At peak intensity, it severely scoured the ground, completely erasing a two-story farmhouse, sweeping clean the top of the basement walls in the process, and debarking nearby trees.
-Vehicles were torn apart and thrown long distances.
-The reason for the F4 rating was that the tornado was very slow-moving, which may have added to the extent of the damage.
+At peak intensity, it completely erased a well-built, two-story farmhouse and scoured away top of basement walls in the process.
+Complete tree and shrub debarking, as well as deep ground scouring occurred within this tornado.
+Vehicles and farm equipment were mangled beyond recognition or torn apart and thrown long distances.
+Five barns adjacent to the farmhouse were also cleanly swept away.
+The reason for the F4 rating was that the tornado was very slow-moving, which may have added to the extent of the damage, despite the home was anchor-bolted to its foundation.
+A family survived the tornado underground in their basement; the family dog however, was killed.

 May 22–30

 The Hallam, Nebraska, tornado on May 22 was the widest tornado ever recorded at the time at 2.5 mi in diameter.
 The F4 tornado caused one death and 37 injuries in the city of Hallam.
-It was later surpassed by a massive 2.6 mile (4.2 km) twister that struck El Reno, on May 31, 2013.
+It was later surpassed by a massive 2.6-mile (4.2 km) wide twister that occurred near El Reno, Oklahoma, on May 31, 2013.
 That tornado killed 8 people, including 4 storm chasers.

 Beginning on May 29, after the Storm Prediction Center issued a high risk for severe weather, 149 tornadoes were confirmed in 32 hours, killing five people.
+Three of the fatalities were caused by an F4 tornado that struck near Weatherby, Missouri, during the evening of May 29.
 The Memorial Day Weekend outbreak is considered to be one of the most prolific in US history in terms of the number of tornadoes.